quickemu-project/quicktest/README.md

 4. Run a test

-*This will download an ISO image for Alpine 3.11 using `quickget`, start a VM using `quickemu` then run automated tests.*
+*This will download an ISO image for Alpine Linux using `quickget`, start a VM using `quickemu` then run automated tests.*

 Do not interact with the Qemu window as it may invalidate the test results.